SveterCZE/maze-game/README.md

 <h1>Introduction</h1>
 My first large project built in Java, a 2D tile-based world generation and exploration game.
 It is based on the final project of CS61B, Berkeley's data structures class (see https://sp19.datastructur.es/materials/proj/proj3/proj3).

-The rendering engine, some starter code as well as the random numbers generator were provided by Berkeley team.
+The rendering engine, some starter code as well as the random numbers generator were provided by Berkeley team (see the starte code at: https://github.com/Berkeley-CS61B/skeleton-sp19/tree/master/proj3/byow).
 However, I wrote all the code for world generation and the interaction between the player and the environment.
-I did not attend the class and followed just its on-line version.

 <h1>Installation</h1>

-Download all the files and simply run Main.java.
+* Clone the whole repository.
+* Compile the app using `javac byow/Core/Main.java`.
+On Windows, you might need to use `javac -encoding UTF-8  byow/Core/Main.java`.
+* Run the app using `java byow.Core.Main`
+* Enjoy the game :)

 <h1>Features</h1>
 Once the program is launched, a menu window will be displayed.